Meditation for April 4th

 How to write a perfect pop song:

-First off you should transpose happy music to bittersweet lyrics.
-Make sure the music is danceable and has a lot of head bobbing bounce to it, but make sure your lyrics touch the heartstrings.
+First off, you should transpose happy music to bittersweet lyrics.
+Make sure the music is danceable, bobbing a lot, bouncing to it, but make sure your lyrics touch the heartstrings.

 Don’t bore us with witty lyrics.
-You don’t even have to do verses anymore, just choruses.
-Make that chorus short, sweet and sing alongable.
+You don’t even have verses anymore, choruses.
+Make it sweet and sing-alongable.

-If you want the grinning ear to ear-bouncing head up and down and maybe some fist pumps into the air, use the chords CFGC.
+If ear-to-ear, bouncing ear to ear-bouncing head up and down, and maybe some fist pumps into the air, use the chords CFGC.

-If you want the same bouncing of the previous song, but a little hint of haunting emotional mix tape-y worthy sell, use chords CGFC.
+If you want the same bounce as the previous song, but with a little hip-hop, mix-tape-y, sell-worthy quality, use the chords CGFC.

-If you want the staring out a window on a rainy day while your lover is gone far away and there is a fire in the fireplace and a cat on your lap and you want to die because you long for your lover’s touch, use chords CGAminorF.
+If you want the staring out a window on a rainy day, your lover is far away, and there is a fire in the fireplace and a cat on your lap, and you want to die because you long for your lover’s touch, use chords CGAminorF.

-If you want a more witty ironic twist to a ballad then you should use the chords Aminor FACG, but you gotta have the sick wicked smart lyrics.
+If you want a more witty, ironic twist to a ballad, then you must use the chords A minor FACG, but you have to have the sick, wicked, smart lyrics.

-If you want to pretend to be an art house pop band like Radiohead or MUSE or whatever else is different sounding but still safe, use the chords Aminor GFG.
-Be careful, it’s a coin toss on whether you can pull it off like Coldplay and Jack Johnson can.
+If you want to pretend to be an art house band, like Radiohead or MUSE, you’ll want to sound different-sounding, use the chords A minor, GFG.
+Be careful, it’s a coin toss on what, as you can pull it off as Coldplay and Jack Johnson can.

 Goal

 Broaden your horizons.
 Delve into a different kind of music.
-Don’t just allow the status quo to be what you settle for.
+Don’t just allow the algorithm to be what you settle for.